 - Farm Jobs!
 [How to get a job on a farm]

 Do you live in an area that has local farms?
 Often animal farms desperately need a few extra hands to take care of the animals.
 Consequently keep in mind that farm work is not easy, and it is a dirty job.
 Think about those hot, sticky summer afternoons that will require cleaning up after animals.
 If the smell of animals wafting through the air doesn’t turn you off, then a summer job on a farm might just be a good fit!
+After a long shift of working with farm animals, you may need to de-stress with an animal coloring book.
+They have been proven to help us focus and reduce our stress levels.

 Look on Indeed, or better yet, pay a visit to a few local farms in your area and just ask if they are hiring.
 To land a job on a farm, you might have to be persistent.
 Call around to at least six local farms, ask to speak to the owner.
 Let them know about your desire to work with animals as well as your eagerness to work hard!